 Leigh's knowledge of Denmark, and of Scandinavia, is invaluable when planning a trip to this famously expensive region.
 Leigh can maximize your time and utilize the most cost effective methods of travel within the region.

 Denmark punches above its weight in global influence.
 Famous for stylish, functional and simple design and the concept of Hygge (hue-gah), this small country also has 22 Michelin star restaurants.

 If Denmark has a pop symbol, it must be the bicycle.
 The two-wheeled wonder has steered itself into Danish consciousness during the oil crisis, usurping physical and cultural space from the automobile.
 Somewhere in the midst of Danish art, music, poetry and film one will most likely find a bicyclist – a symbol of freedom, health, and positive energy.

-Denmark’s origins are in its Viking past and it reached its crescendo between the 13th and 17th century, after a series of relinquishments and lost battles diminished its territory.
+Denmark’s origins are in its Viking past and it reached its crescendo between the 13th and 17th century.
 While Denmark capitulated during World War II, the Danish Resistance helped several thousand Jews escape Germany and funneled them to safety in Sweden.